-Every day is a new coming to terms with being a minuscule, but perhaps intrinsic part of a mostly unknown, unknowable, immeasurable, multi verse and the complex feelings of awe, wonder, fascination, frustration, fear, indifference, resignation and hope that this inspires.
+Every day is a new coming to terms with being a minuscule, but a perhaps intrinsic part of a mostly unknown, unknowable, immeasurable, multi-verse and the complex feelings of awe, wonder, fascination, frustration, fear, indifference, resignation and hope that this inspires.

 I work in any medium that I feel shows my ideas most succinctly at the time.
 Sometimes this is with paint and canvas or fabrics, other times with print and digital and often with different objects.